Clayharms/Portfolio/README.md

 ### BikeStores.xlsx

 This file contains the Excel data that was extracted from the BikeStores database using SQL for the BikeStores Data Analysis project.
 You can view the file in the [` BikeStores.xlsx `](https://github.com/Clayharms/Portfolio/blob/main/BikeStores.xlsx) file.

+### Covid-19 Tableau Dashboard

+For this project, I took COVID-19 data from an Excel spreadsheet and created a dashboard called "Global Vaccine Tracker" in Tableau.
+The dashboard looks at certain KPIs like "people partially vaccinated", "fully vaccinated", and "vaccinations over GDP".
+You can view the dashboard in the [`Covid19 Tableau link.html`](https://github.com/Clayharms/Portfolio/blob/main/Covid19%20Tableau%20link.html) file.

 ## Conclusion